pygobject/pycairo/docs/reference/exceptions.rst

 .. currentmodule:: cairo

 When a cairo function or method call fails an exception is raised.
-I/O errors raise IOError, memory errors raise MemoryError, and all other errors raise cairo.Error.
+I/O errors raise IOError, and all other errors raise cairo.Error.

 cairo.Error()
 =============